adam-katona/evoalg/README.rst

 **************************************************************
-Evoalg, a scalable anf flexible evolutionary algorithm library
+Evoalg, a scalable and flexible evolutionary algorithm library
 **************************************************************

 Warning: This library is not finished yet, it is not in a usable state.